hugomods/search/README.md

-# Hugo Client Side Fuzzy Search (Auto Complete) Module
+# Hugo Client Side Fuzzy Search Module

-The [Hugo](https://gohugo.io/) client side fuzzy search (auto complete) module built on top of [Fuse.js](https://github.com/krisk/Fuse).
+A powerful, flexible and responsive [Hugo](https://gohugo.io/) client side fuzzy search module built on top of [Fuse.js](https://github.com/krisk/Fuse).

 ## Features

+- Modes: single search page and modal (auto complete).
 - Fuzzy search by title, summary and headings.
 - [Flexible and configurable](#parameters).
-- Built-in responsive, theme-less UI and interactive logic, which in most cases can be safely and effortlessly integrated with any theme.
+- Built-in responsive, theme-less UI and interactive logic.
 - Allow restyling the UI with [CSS variables](#css-variables).
 - Pagination: load more when scrolling to the bottom of results.
 - Highlighting matches.
 - Statistic: the number of search results, search time.
-- Results navigation.
+- Results navigation: `↑` and `↓` to navigate, `⏎` to select.
-- Filters: language.
+- Filters: filterable by language.
 - Sorting: sortable by score and date.
 - [Internationalization (i18n)](#internationalization).
+- Multilingual search: searchable from single language or all languages.
 - Lightweight.

 <div align="center">